tireddy2/slhdsa-tls1.3/draft-reddy-tls-slhdsa.md

 In order to maintain cryptographic safety in high-scale environments, deployments MUST:

    *  Rotate SLH-DSA certificates and keys periodically;
-   *  Avoid reusing SLH-DSA private keys across certificate reissuance;
-   *  Monitor signature usage in large-scale or high-authentication rate deployments.
+   *  Track the number of signatures generated per SLH-DSA private key to ensure it remains well below the 2^64 signature limit.

 These operational safeguards ensure that the number of SLH-DSA signatures generated under a single key remains well within the cryptographic safety margin.